IBM/ibm-licensing-operator/README.md

 kubectl apply -f deploy/operator.yaml
 ```

+3\.
+At this point we have created the **Operator** for **IBM Licensing Service**.
+The **Operator** is only responsible for watching over the configuration and managing resources used by **IBM Licensing Service**.

+We still need to configure **Custom Resource** named **IBM Licensing** to start using the service.

-3\. **Steps to include when creating operator instance**
+**Steps to include when creating operator instance:**

-Create the instance just like in [online installation](#creating-an-instance-from-console), but if you created secret needed for access to images then also add it, like that:
+Create the instance just like in subsection [Creating an instance from console](#creating-an-instance-from-console) from `Post-installation steps` section, but if you created secret needed for access to images then also add it to the configuration, like that:

 ```yaml
 apiVersion: operator.ibm.com/v1alpha1